RoshanKhalinG/My-Portfolio/README.md

 # My Portfolio
 Welcome to my portfolio!
-This project showcases my skills, projects, and experiences as a web developer.
+Here, you'll find a showcase of my skills, projects, and journey as a web developer.

 ### Weblink: [Live Website](https://rishavchanda.netlify.app)
 ## Some Images: